dsc-courses/practice.dsc80.com/problems/sp23-final/sp23-final-q08.md

 Justify your answer in words.

 # BEGIN SOLN
 **Answer:** A trick question!
-Although the results may seem like an example of Simpson's Paradox, it is not because the trend within each group is consistent (A is always better) and A is more effective overall.
+Although the results may seem like an example of Simpson's Paradox, it is not, because the trend within each group is consistent (A is always better) and A is more effective overall.
 Since we're asked to determine which drug is more effective **overall**, we should calculate the success rate of Drug A and Drug B across both groups.
 The comparison is $$\frac{190}{250} > \frac{345}{500}$$, so Drug A is more effective overall.

 # END SOLN